section-engineering-education/engineering-education/articles/implementing-aws-s3-functionalities-on-a-nodejs-graphql-api/index.md

 - To confirm your object, after the response is sent back, copy the URL sent back from the response and paste it in your browser.
 You should see your image.

 ### Uploading multiple objects to an s3 bucket

-In the same way, we upload a singular object to the s3 bucket, we can also upload multiple objects to the s3 bucket.
+In the same way, we uploaded a singular object to the s3 bucket, we can also upload multiple objects to the s3 bucket.

 In the same file, under `uploadObjects()`, we add up the functionality of uploading multiple objects: